- Full Itinerary

 Gerard Gorman is a deeply experienced birding and wildlife guide, particularly in Central and Eastern Europe where his knowledge of the wildlife sites of the region is second to none, having visited every country from the Baltic to the Black Sea.
 In recent years he has led several Naturalist Journeys groups across Europe and Africa.
 Gerard is also an author, and his books include Central and Eastern European Wildlife (Bradt, 2008) and Birding in Eastern Europe (WildSounds, 2006).
 His main ornithological interest focuses on woodpeckers, and he is regarded as an authority, authoring an unprecedented seven books on the family, including the acclaimed Woodpeckers of the World (Bloomsbury, 2014) and Woodpecker (Reaktion, 2017).
-His latest, The Wryneck (Pelagic Publishing, 2022), is the definitive monograph on this fascinating species.
+His latest works include, The Wryneck (Pelagic Publishing, 2022), is the definitive monograph on this fascinating species and The Green Woodpecker (Pelagic Publishing, 2023).
 Gerard is also interested in wildlife tracking, and his Pocket Guide to Tracks and Signs of European Wildlife (Bloomsbury) was published in 2014.

 Photo credit: probirder.com